rigsby-chi/ActiveCrowd/README.md

 To obtain your AWS Key and AWS Secert Key for MTurk services:

 1. Go to: https://console.aws.amazon.com/iam/home?region=us-east-1#security_credential
-2. Expand the "Access Keys" section, click "Create New Access Key"
+2. Expand the "Access Keys" section and click "Create New Access Key"
-3. Click "Show Access Key" to note down the keys
+3. Click "Show Access Key" and note down the keys

 _*Since MTurk doesn't support IAM user, you must use these root keys.
 Please keep these two keys very secretly!_